hrkloeck/RADIO_INTERFEROMETRY/README.md

-# RADIO_INTERFEROMETRY
+# RADIO INTERFEROMETRY

+This is a first try to collect a record of literature and information nessesary to understand and work woith interferometric data.

 - Some theory
-  This is a first try to collect a good lib for interferometry

   This paper provides a good overview on CASA and the nessesary steps of calibration and imaging [Bean et al. 2022](https://arxiv.org/pdf/2210.02276)